andy5995/vs-fltk/docs/developers/building.md

 > [!IMPORTANT]
 > It was decided that distribution & building will be split.
 > Distribution is to be handled [here](https://github.com/lazy-eggplant/vs.autobuilds), while everything build-related stays.
-> This also includes docker images, since they are not meant for final users but developers of `vs` and its related subprojects.
+> Docker images are excluded, as they are meant for developers of `vs`, not distribution of the final runtime.

 ## Supported platforms